tarsa129/j3d-animation-editor/README.md

 * LagoLunatic's GCFT, for a yaz0 compression script
 * BigSharkZ, for testing the script and suggesting new features
 * Meyuelle, for the Peaches and Plums theme
+* Skilar, for figuring out the process for maya users and being a test user